RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Experiments

+Resulting vector $\mathbf{v}_{\text{residual}}$ will keep the meaning of shifting from "dark", images to "normal" images while losing the unwanted semantics.
+Experimental results show that RAVE trained with such updated $\mathbf{v}_{\text{residual}}$ produces better results (see RAVE shifted in Tab. \ref{tab:sup_unsup_results}).
+In supplementary material we present visual comparison of results obtained by original and shifted versions of RAVE, where it can be clearly seen that RAVE shifted produces more well-lit results, while keeping all the advantages of RAVE.
+There we also present analysis of tokens with the most and least similar embeddings to the updated $\mathbf{v}_{\text{residual}}$.
+This analysis supports the claim about the meaning of updated $\mathbf{v}_{\text{residual}}$.

 \textbf{Necessity of the residual vector} Given the interpretation of $\mathbf{v}_{\text{residual}}$, we investigate whether it is necessary to compute $\mathbf{v}_{\text{residual}}$ using the training data, or is it enough to use CLIP latent vectors of words such as "dark", "darkness" as a guidance vector for enhancement model.
-We trained RAVE using $v_{\text{residual}} = \Phi_{\text{text}}(token)$ as guidance vector, where $token \in \{"silhouette", "dark", "darkness"\}$, but did not observe any meaningful enhancement in the resulting images (examples of such resulting images can be found in supplementary material).
+We trained RAVE using $v_{\text{residual}} = \Phi_{\text{text}}(token)$ as guidance vector, with $token \in \{"silhouette", "dark", $$"darkness"\}$, but did not observe any meaningful enhancement in the resulting images.
 We suspect that this is due to the fact that latent vectors of backlit and well-lit images have similar cosine similarity to embeddings of these tokens, as presented in Tab \ref{tab:mean_sims}.
 This suggests that residual vector $\mathbf{v}_{\text{residual}}$ is not simply a combination of latent vectors of some tokens, but it contains more specific information with the meaning of shifting from backlit to well-lit data.